captain-calc/textioc/ReadMe.md

-*TextIOC* is an eZ80 library designed for the TI-84 Plus CE that provides several functions for advanced text input and output for C programs. *TextIOC* is compatible with both the *GraphX* font and the TI-OS homescreen font.
+*TextIOC* is an eZ80 library designed for the TI-84 Plus CE that provides several functions for advanced text input and output for C programs. *TextIOC* is compatible with the *GraphX* font, any *FontlibC* custom font, and TI-OS homescreen font.

-Support for the FontLibC library by DrDnar will be added soon!

 ### Building